acconeer/acconeer-python-exploration/docs/README.md

-The documentation is available over at [Read the Docs](https://acconeer-python-exploration.readthedocs.io).
+The documentation is available over at <https://docs.acconeer.com>.